For Teams

 Finance-operations workflows often look invisible from the outside, but the operational pain compounds quickly.
 Billing confusion, reconciliation work, payment failures, and merchant-of-record tradeoffs all create recurring friction with real business consequences.

-That makes finance ops a strong vertical for startup research because the pain is both operationally concrete and commercially meaningful.
+That makes finance ops a strong vertical for idea research because the pain is both operationally concrete and commercially meaningful.

 • Watch for manual reconciliation, payment exceptions, billing QA, and unclear ownership.